Transionospheric Radio Link - Monitoring and Forecast of Ionospheric Disturbances

-A map of Europe that presents the current level of ionospheric activity, expressed as the deviation of the observed foF2 parameter in respect to the running 30 days median.
-The colour code (green-orange-red) corresponds to the ionospheric disturbance level (quiet - disturbed - extremely disturbed).
-The maps are made available with a latency of 15 min in both ASCII and PNG formats.
+The service provides a map of Europe presenting the current level of ionospheric activity (perturbations of foF2).
+It shows the deviation of the observed foF2 parameter in respect to the running 30 days median.
+The maps are published with a latency of 15 min.

 Solar flares cause plasma density enhancements in the ionosphere.
-These immediate electron density perturbations are detected by the following two products:
+These immediate electron density perturbations are detected by the following product.

 For further information, please contact SSCC Help-desk.